 Why are people importing cars from the UK to Ireland?

-Since the UK has voted to leave the EU, there has been a growing demand for imported cars.
-The drop in strength of the Sterling has been a factor for this increase.
-People were looking for a bargain and took advantage of the weak exchange rate.
+Since the UK voted to leave the EU, there has been a growing demand for imported cars.
+The drop in the strength of the Sterling has been a factor in this increase.
+People sought a bargain and took advantage of the weak exchange rate.

 Do a History Check